-Size: The total sample size was (180) female nursing students from the third year studying the course maternal and newborn health nursing and fulfill the inclusion criteria, the participants were randomly divided into 3 equal groups, (intervention groups: two groups (1&2) exercise and heat application group) and control group.
+Size: The total sample size was (180) female nursing students who fulfill inclusion criteria, the participants were randomly divided into 3 equal groups, (intervention groups: two groups (1&2) exercise and heat application group) and control group.
 Each group had 60 student girls.